Ransomware attackers aren’t hackers, they’re operators.

 Know this and block 90% of their attacks.

-If your image of a hacker is someone in a smoky room writing genius code from scratch — you’re about ten years out of date.
+If your picture of a hacker is someone in a dark room typing genius code from scratch, you’re about ten years out of date.

-Today, ransomware isn’t a myth of lone coders — it’s a business.
+Ransomware isn’t a story about lone coders anymore.
+It’s a business.

-In today’s insight, I break down how BlackCat (ALPHV) defined this model, why it still matters even after its takedown, and the precise actions you can take today to stop most RaaS attacks before they spread.
+In today’s insight, I’m walking through how BlackCat (ALPHV) shaped this whole model, why it still matters even after the takedown, and the steps you can take right now to stop most RaaS attacks before they spread.

 From this guided insight, you will: